 And don’t forget the power of that classic phone call.
 B2B decision-making is famously slow but essentially high-touch.
 You have a lot of information to share with your prospects, so go ahead and call MQLs as those leads come in.
 Not only does this give you a chance to qualify them, but it also provides yet another opportunity to show how your solution can solve your prospect’s problems.
 If you don’t get to talk to someone, that’s ok!
 Leave that voice mail and try again later.
 In B2B marketing, it takes an average of 8 attempts to convert a lead, but most companies only follow up 4 times.
 Wondering why your MQLs aren’t converting to SQLs?
 This could be why.

 These concepts are summarized below.
-To generate more SQLs in 2021, you’ll need to focus on filling the funnel with targeted prospects, converting them mid-funnel into MQLs using ABM surrounds, and finally leveraging marketing automation and sales enablement to them across the finish line.
+To generate more SQLs, you’ll need to focus on filling the funnel with targeted prospects, converting them mid-funnel into MQLs using ABM surrounds, and finally leveraging marketing automation and sales enablement to them across the finish line.

-How Can We Help you Earn More SQLs in 2021?
+How Can We Help you Earn More Sales Qualified Leads (SQLs)?

 With the right systems in place, your business will see a rush of SQLs roll into your sales team.
 Need help setting up your B2B lead funnel?
 Watch our on-demand webinar B2B Lead Funnel Framework to Grow Online Leads or schedule a consultation.
 We’re happy to help!

-- Top-of-Funnel activities and spend will continue to be an essential part of any strategy to get more SQLs in 2021.
+- Top-of-Funnel activities and spend will continue to be an essential part of any strategy to get more SQLs.

 - Swap out gated content periodically to keep your content fresh.
 Save previously promoted assets on your site to see additional leads flow.